tamj0rd2/ModRDN/README.md

 Use the %S formatter instead of %s.
 [Ref](https://docs.microsoft.com/en-us/cpp/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions?view=vs-2019)

+#### CommandProcessor.obj : error LNK2019: unresolved external symbol or other linker errors

+If you added a new file, remember to add it to the vcproj too!

 ### Working with assets

 Lua changes should be commited to this repository.
 Other assets like ebps and